atrauzzi/protoculture/readme.md

 ### History

-If you look at the history of this package for versions `1.0.15` and before, it probably will look a fair bit different.
+If you look at the history of this package for versions `1.0.15` and before, it probably will look quite different.

 The original idea for protoculture was that it would bundle conventions for TypeScript, React, Redux applications.